6 Steps to Qualify for Horse Trailer Financing

 “The issue with this client was proof of income.
 She didn't claim the $15,600 on her taxes last year so without two years "proof" of income (which are tax returns or paystubs), the bank doesn't count the income.
 Even though she has signed rental leases for boarding in place and can provide documentation.
 She was DECLINED by Southeast Financial.

-“I sent the same applicant to another lender (Highlands Financial) and she was approved.
-Rate of 8.5%, 12 year term, 10% deposit….no proof of income required!
-So we were able to luckily get an approval, but at a higher interest rate.”
+“I sent the same applicant to another lender (Highlands Financial), and she was approved.
+Rate of 10.5%, 12-year term….no proof of income required!
+So, we were able to luckily get an approval, but at a higher interest rate.”

 Since this event, we spoke again with a representative of Southeast Financial and they stated that they, “work with all types of credit.”
 However, the representative did emphasize that any self-employment income needs to be documented with two years of tax returns in order to be approved.

-An interest rate of 8.5% over a 12-year term was acceptable to this particular buyer, but may seem high if you’re used to your home mortgage or auto loan rate.
-Brad explained, “Horse trailer buyers are accustomed (or spoiled rather) to the low interest rates of home mortgages and automobiles, but aren’t up to speed on higher rates associated with ‘recreational vehicles.’”
+An interest rate of 10.5% over a 12-year term was acceptable to this particular buyer but may seem high if you’re used to your home mortgage or auto loan rate.
+Brad explained, “Horse trailer buyers are accustomed (or spoiled rather) to the low interest rates of home mortgages and automobiles but aren’t up to speed on higher rates associated with ‘recreational vehicles.’”

 Another issue is the increased amount of documentation needed to get approval.
 The application has changed from a simple handwritten or online application to a complicated approval process.